shwina/still-magic/_en/ghp.md

 ```

 <!-- == \noindent -->
-One thing to note is that the sample HTML above is loading MathJax from a {% include g key="g:cdn" text="content delivery network" %},
+One thing to note is that the sample HTML above is loading MathJax from a [content delivery network](#g:cdn),
 which means that the math won't render if we are offline.
 We can install MathJax locally,
 but that's out of the scope of this lesson.